A Model-Free Sampling Method for Estimating Basins of Attraction Using Hybrid Active Learning (HAL): Result

 A magnet-induced bistable system in Fig.~\ref{fig:bistable_system} was used to illustrate the performance of our sampling method.
 It's worth noting that the governing equation provided below has no conflict with the essence of our model-free sampling method.
 This equation gives simulation results to represent the data collected from experiments, yet was not directly used for the BoA estimation.
 The governing equation of this bistable system was derived using the same method in Ref.~\cite{Wang2020Nonlinear} and can be written as:

 where $m=1$, $c=0.5$, $k=10$, $\alpha=100$, $h=1.5$, $b=1.3$.
 This bistable system has two stable equilibria (fixed-point attractors) $(x_\text{E}, \dot{x}_\text{E}) = (-0.612, 0)$ and $(2.555, 0)$ in the state domain of $x_0 \in [-8,\,8]$ and $\dot{x}_0 \in [-25,\,25]$.
-For the hyper-parameters in the HAL sampling method, 1)~the sampling distance on trajectories in AST was set 0.07 after normalizing states to $[0,\,1]$; 2)~the threshold of the top shortest distances in AL was set $p = 0.05$; 3)~radial-basis function kernels were used for both SVM and GP; and 4)~the sampling method alternated between AL and DBS per sampling episode; and 5)~the 2-dimensional state domain was uniformly divided into a $50 \times 50$ grid, for 2500 unlabeled samples initially.
-As a result, Fig.~\ref{fig:showcase1}(a) shows the 36 samples selected by HAL to give labels, and Fig.~\ref{fig:showcase1}(b) shows the additional labeled samples obtained from the time series trajectories starting from these 36 samples.
-A 3-layer neural network (128 neurons -- ReLU -- 64 neurons -- ReLU -- 1 neuron -- sigmoid) was trained to give the BoA in Fig.~\ref{fig:showcase1}(c).
+This 2-dimensional state domain was uniformly divided into a $50 \times 50$ grid, for 2500 unlabeled samples initially.
+For the hyper-parameters in the HAL sampling method, 1)~the sampling distance on trajectories in AST was set 0.07 after normalizing states to $[0,\,1]$; 2)~the threshold of the top shortest distances in AL was set $p = 0.05$; 3)~the sampling method alternated between AL and DBS per sampling episode.
+The Gaussian process (GP) predictor of the trajectory length and the support vector machine (SVM) classification for BoA boundary were both implemented by using scikit-learn library in Python.
+More specifically, GP was applied using GaussianProcessRegressor(alpha=1) and SVM was applied using SVC(kernel=`rbf').
+For tuning the hyper-parameters inside the kernel function, GridSearchCV(scoring=``f1'', cv=5) was used with a parameter $5 \times 5$ grid of $C,\,\gamma \in \{ 0.01,\,0.1,\,1,\,10,\,100 \}$.

+Figure~\ref{fig:progress} shows the sampling progress in the 1st, 4th and 7th episode.
+The density map and the GP regressor for the trajectory length were updated using all the samples that have been labeled until the present episode.
+Figure~\ref{fig:showcase1} gives the result of BoA estimation after 36 sampling episodes, where (a) shows the 36 samples selected by HAL to give labels, and (b) shows the additional labeled samples obtained from the time series trajectories starting from these 36 samples.
+A 3-layer neural network (input layer of 2 state variables -- 128 neurons -- ReLU -- 64 neurons -- ReLU -- 1 neuron -- sigmoid) was trained to give the BoA in Fig.~\ref{fig:showcase1}(c).